Wata no Kunihoshi

 (綿の国星, Wata no Kunihoshi) is a Japanese manga series written and illustrated by Yumiko Ōshima.
 It was serialized by Hakusensha in LaLa magazine from 1978 to 1987 and collected in seven tankōbon volumes.
-The story is about an abandoned kitten called Chibi-neko (drawn as a small girl with cat ears and tail) who is adopted by a young man named Tokio who grows up believing that she is human.
+The story is about an abandoned kitten called Chibi-neko (drawn as a small girl with cat ears and a tail) who is adopted by a young man named Tokio; Chibi-neko grows up believing that she is human.

 The series was adapted as an anime movie directed by Shinichi Tsuji and produced by Mushi Production, it was released in theaters in February 1984.

 In 1979, Wata no Kunihoshi received the 3rd Kodansha Manga Award for the shōjo category.
-It is credited with popularizing the kemonomimi (catgirl) character type.
+It is credited with popularizing catgirls in anime and manga.

 Synopsis

 A two-month-old kitten, Chibi-neko (チビ猫), was abandoned by her owners.
-An 18-year-old young man named Tokio finds Chibi-nekko and brings her home.
-Although his mother is allergic to cats and fears them, she agrees to let him keep the kitten for company because she is afraid that he has become too withdrawn after having failed his university entrance exams.
+An 18-year-old young man named Tokio finds Chibi-neko and brings her home.
+Although his mother is allergic to cats and fears them, she agrees to let him keep the kitten for the company because she is afraid that he has become too withdrawn after having failed his university entrance exams.

-Soon, Chibi-nekko falls in love with Tokio.
-In her own mind, Chibi-nekko is a young human who speaks the human language, even though people only seem to hear her cat meows.
+Soon, Chibi-neko falls in love with Tokio.
+In her mind, Chibi-neko is a young human who speaks the human language, even though people only seem to hear her cat meows.
 She believes that all humans were once kittens like her.
-When she realizes that Tokio is in love with a human girl, Chibi-nekko wishes to grow up quickly into a young woman.
-A tomcat, Raphael, tells Chibi-nekko that it would be impossible for her to do so, shattering her dream.
-Raphael proceeds to tell Chibi-nekko of a paradise called Cottonland, where dreams can come true.
-Chibi-nekko runs away from home to travel with Raphael in search of Cottonland.
+When she realizes that Tokio is in love with a human girl, Chibi-neko wishes to grow up quickly into a young woman.
+A tomcat, Raphael, tells Chibi-neko that it would be impossible for her to do so, shattering her dream.
+Raphael proceeds to tell Chibi-neko of a paradise called Cottonland, where dreams can come true.
+Chibi-neko runs away from home to travel with Raphael in search of Cottonland.
 After many adventures, she ends up near Tokio's house, where his mother finds her and overcomes her fear of cats.